 A Quick Guide to Rouen and its Medieval History

-Lying on the banks of the Seine, Rouen was known as ‘Rotomagus‘ in Latin and ‘Rodomo‘ in Frankish.
+Lying on the banks of the Seine, Rouen was known as ‘Rotomagus‘ in Latin and ‘Rodomo‘ in Frankish, a local language which was spoken between the 4th and 8th centuries CE.
 Between the Roman era and medieval times, Rouen was one of the main hubs of trade and a strategic point in France’s geography.

-Leaders who emerged from Rouen would rule the Norman empire (large swathes of France) and much of modern day England.
+Leaders who emerged from Rouen would rule the Norman empire (large swathes of France) and much of modern-day England.
 By 1150 (at the peak of the first ‘renaissance’ period in France) the population of the city hovered around 30,000, making it one of the largest in the medieval world.
 This great number of residents also meant that Rouen was allowed to self-govern.

 Renaissance Periods and Trade Importance of Rouen

-The great number of residents also meant that Rouen was allowed to self-govern.
+The great number of residents within the city limits meant that Rouen was allowed to self-govern.
 The town’s popularity grew over the following centuries and it developed a well-known textile trade, exporting all manner of fabrics to England.
 ‘Champagne fairs’ were also held annually.
 This allowed traders from all over the region to congregate, trade and sell wares.